Mayoral elections in New Haven, Connecticut: 2015

 The 2015 New Haven, Connecticut mayoral election was held on November 3, 2015.
 It saw the reelection of Democratic incumbent Toni Harp to a second term.

 Voter turnout was less than 20%.

 Harp won all of the city's 30 wards.

 2017

 The 2017 New Haven, Connecticut mayoral election was held on November 8, 2017.
 It saw the reelection of Democratic incumbent Toni Harp to a third term.

 Democratic primary

 The Democratic primary was held on September 12.
 Voter turnout was roughly 20%.

 General election

-Paca, who had lost the Democratic primary to Harp, ran as an indepdendent.
+Paca, who had lost the Democratic primary to Harp, ran as an independent.
 While he remained on the ballot, and ultimately placed second, he had withdrawn before the election.

 Harp won all of the city's 30 wards.

 2019

-The 2019 New Haven, Connecticut mayoral election was held on November 5, 2019.
+The 2019 New Haven, Connecticut, mayoral election was held on November 5, 2019.
 Third-term incumbent mayor Toni Harp was defeated by Justin Elicker in both the Democratic primary and the general election.
 Ellicker and Harp had previously faced each other in the 2013 mayoral election.